 - Give it a hot sec to die down before doing so, but pass along any coverage you did to the respective PR girls!
 Don’t do this the second you get home – for as exhausted as you are, PR girls are feelin’ the same!
 But be sure to collect any coverage you did and pass it along to the respective point of contact for a brand, etc. If you don’t, they’re stuck playing detective and sleuthing out coverage of yours that might be relevant to their clients – which can be totally time-consuming and a pain in the butt.
 Yes, it’s their job, but if you can make their job easier – who wouldn’t lovelovelove that?!

-Have you ever attended New York Fashion Week?
+Have you ever attended any New York Fashion Week shows?

 Would you WANT to?
 Any Q’s I can A for ya?
 Let me know in a comment down below.